 - Encourage pretend play; let your kids dress up and act like their favourite character

-- Xtramath XtraMath is a completely free online/app-based program that helps students learn addition, subtraction, multiplication, and division facts.
+- Xtramath XtraMath is a completely free home education app that helps students learn addition, subtraction, multiplication, and division facts.

-- BrainPop BrainPop is a collection of educational sites with over 1,000 small animated movies for students in grades K-12, together with quizzes and similar materials, including the subjects of science, social studies, English, math, engineering and technology, health, and arts and music
+- BrainPop BrainPop is a collection of home education sites with over 1,000 small animated movies for students in grades K-12, together with quizzes and similar materials, including the subjects of science, social studies, English, math, engineering and technology, health, and arts and music

 - CuriosityStream CuriosityStream is a private media company and video-on-demand streaming service.
 It is offering subscription-based nonfiction documentaries and series about science, nature, history, technology, society and lifestyle.

-- Tynker Tynker is an educational programming platform directed at educating children how to create games and programs.
+- Tynker Tynker is a home education programming platform directed at educating children how to create games and programs.
 Rather than typing the source code, you visually drag blocks of code and snap them together.

 - Outschool Outschool is a community marketplace of online classes for kids.
 They help parents discover and enrol for classes that are offered outside of regular school.
 They also support teachers, both professional and amateur, manage and promote their classes to parents.

-- Udemy 100,000 online video courses with new additions published every month
+- Udemy 100,000 online video courses great for home education

 - Best Academy Online Beast Academy Online is an interactive online platform that guides students through elementary-school math with puzzles and problem-solving practice.

-- Khan Academy Khan Academy is a non-profit educational organization created in 2008 with the goal of creating a set of online tools that help educate students.
+- Khan Academy Khan Academy is a home education platform with a wide set of online tools that help educate students.

-- Creative Bugs Access to thousands of online art and craft classes.
+- Creative Bugs A great home education site to access to thousands of online art and craft classes.